-Terminology Definition and recognition of awarding body.
+Terminology Definition typically of duration ranging from two (2) hours to 1⁄2 day, 1-2 days, 5 days, 2 weeks etc. These short period educational offerings may be offered in various formats such as seminars, conferences, and workshops.
+Site visit typically an evaluation by a team of peer reviewers who examine the provider's self evaluation report (SER); interview teaching and non-teaching staff and learners; and examine the structure and effectiveness of the provider's operations and its educational programmes, but may also be undertaken by BAC personnel.
+Usually results in an evaluation report.
+Normally a part of the BAC's processes such as registration, accreditation, and recognition of awarding body.
 Summative assessment evaluation of an individual's achievement of intended learning outcomes, using valid and reliable assessment methods, during and/or at the end of a unit of study, course or programme.
 Summative evaluation An examination of more than one learner's performance to see how well a group did on a learning task that utilized specific learning materials and methods from which the instructor/teacher can evaluate the learning materials and learning process.
 25 Supporting Documents 26 include copies of policies, procedures/processes, financial statements, syllabi/curricula/programme specifications, certificate of incorporation, records etc. which show evidence of the information given in the narrative.
 Syllabus a learning document provided by an instructor that describes the content and expectations of a course, the grading policy, a list of assignments and due dates, and related information such as the required textbooks, other course materials, the instructor's office hours and contact information 27 .
 Teacher-centred approach includes instruction where the teacher's role is to identify the lesson objectives and take the primary responsibility for guiding the instruction by explanation of the information and modelling.
 This is followed by student practice.
 Teacher-centred methods include demonstration, direct instruction, lecture, and lecture-discussion.
 Transcript a learner's formal education record of grades received in all courses taken with a particular educational provider, including transfer credits if applicable.
 28 Transnational/foreign provider an educational provider that has its origin and main campus or establishment in an overseas country or territory and is operating in another country.
-Validation the process whereby a new or significantly revised course/programme proposal is examined, either by the provider to assess its suitability for inclusion in the provider's programme offerings, or by an external quality assurance agency to assess the course's/programme's suitability for having the approval of that body.
-Verification Internal and external verification are terms widely used to describe the moderation of assessments in workplace settings, usually in relation to vocational qualifications.
-Moderation is designed to ensure the consistency of assessments between candidates and between assessment centres in relation to the occupational standards upon which qualifications are based.
-Initial assessment is conducted by a person qualified both as an assessor and
+Validation the process whereby a new or significantly revised course/programme proposal is examined, either by the provider to assess its suitability for inclusion in the provider's programme offerings, or by an external quality